The Dyslexia and ADHD Connection

 ADHD is usually apparent from the first day of school, whereas dyslexia is often not recognized until fourth or fifth grade, when the shift is made from learning to read to reading to learn.
 How to tell the difference between ADD and its comorbid learning disabilities, and how to get help.

-It was almost inevitable that my child would be diagnosed with ADHD.
-Having it myself, and having a family tree full of people with attention deficit disorder (ADHD or ADD), I knew my son was another leaf on the tree.
+It was almost inevitable that my child would be diagnosed with attention deficit hyperactivity disorder (ADHD).
+Having it myself, and having a family tree full of people with ADHD, I knew my son was another leaf on the tree.

 However, it was clear in kindergarten that he was also struggling with something else.
 His teacher told us that he could not read the word “the” even after repeated exposures to the word.
 She felt he was paying attention, but could not read words at his age level and intellectual capacity.
 After a full neuropsychological assessment, before beginning first grade, it was discovered that he was also severely dyslexic.

 Is There a Link Between ADHD and Dyslexia?